 Kelowna On the Move

 Kelowna On the Move is a 20-year transportation planning initiative now underway.
 Council received the draft Pedestrian and Bicycle Master Plan, which outlines a strategic approach for achieving a transportation mode shift in our City.
 The goal is to establish walking and cycling as safe and convenient alternative modes of travel.
-Residents can review the proposed active transportation network, steps for implantation and provide feedback on the plan at kelowna.ca/onthemove.
+Residents can review the proposed active transportation network, steps for implementation and provide feedback on the plan at kelowna.ca/onthemove.

 Our network of walking and cycling routes is growing each year, you can also view our 2030 Active Transportation Map to see what projects are currently proposed for the future.